rferreira321/rafael-rumos-expert/README.md

 After running several executions there's still some flakiness in the tests.
 Sometimes all tests pass but other times 2 or 3 tests fail with no obvious pattern.
 Maybe trying to change the way webdriver is instantiated might fix the issue.

-Below are some of the errors found:
+In the folder of this project ```Evidences/"Failing runs"``` you can find logs of the failing runs, but below I've compiled are some of the most frequent errors found:

 ```Session ID is null.
 Using WebDriver after calling quit()?```
 Maybe due to incorrect webdriver instantiation?